-The exhibtion was launched by Mayor Elisha Mc Callion with the participants, staff and families on Monday 27th July at 1.30pm.
+The exhibition was launched by Mayor Elisha Mc Callion with the participants, staff and families on Monday 27th July at 1.30pm.